raygj/vault-content/use-cases/active-directory-use-cases/readme.md

 2. configure LDAP auth

 - this config supports `sAMAccountName` attribute mapped to **userattr**, the short-form of the username (jray versus Jim Ray)
+- note, the `binddn` is the same user being used in previous configurations of this guide; if you used the `rotate-root` function the password for this account will become unkonwn.
+Create another `binddn` account for auth specifically such as `vaultbindauth` and set the password independently or reuse the same `binddn` but know that the other workflows in this guide will stop working

 ```
 vault write auth/ldap/config \